-Source: See Table I.
+Source: See Table 1.

 Notes: All but the final data points represent end of year totals.
+All data reflects both the "major disasters" and "base" portions of the DRF.
 "Obligations" reflect obligations at the closeout of the fiscal year, and do not reflect potential future deobligations (recoveries).
-The final data points represent totals as of July 31, 2023.
+The final data points represent totals as of August 31, 2023.
 Arrows indicate trends for obligations and unobligated balance for the remainder of FY2023.